 Philmont owns and maintains a remuda of 300 western horses with strings located at Beaubien, Clarks Fork, and Ponil.
-All three camps offer exhilarating mountain horse rides at times noted on crew itinerary.
+All three camps offer exhilarating mountain horse rides at times noted on your crew itinerary.
 Be prompt for your scheduled ride.
 Reservations are made at Logistics on a first-come, first-served basis upon arrival at Philmont.
 Philmont wranglers are courteous but strict.
 They make certain everyone stays in line and maintains the pace to avoid endangering members of your crew.
 Even skilled riders cannot be permitted to ride at a different pace or away from the group.
 Please cooperate with the wranglers by following instructions for a safe and enjoyable ride.
 For your personal safety you will wear a helmet, which will be provided.
 Ponchos and maps should not be taken since they may frighten the horses.
 Wear long trousers on your horse ride to protect your legs.
-Closed toe shoes are required to protect your feet.
-Persons weighing over 200 pounds will not be permitted to ride.
+Closed-toe shoes are required to ride.